bjompen/PSSecretScanner/README.md

 ## Changelog

+- 2022-07-24
+  - Added a pattern for personal access token
+  - Added tests for regex patterns (some, not all of them)
+  - Added unit tests for some functions (WIP)
+  - Added the logo, becuse it's fun to draw stuff.
 - 1.0.7, 2022-07-22
   - This is the first changelog entry so anything before this is without dates. ([#5](https://github.com/bjompen/PSSecretScanner/issues/5))
   - Refactored the module to a folder structure. ([#10](https://github.com/bjompen/PSSecretScanner/issues/10))